A Model Stealing Attack Against Multi-Exit Networks: Evaluation

 \subsection{Performance Evaluation}

-We first evaluated the effectiveness of our method on four datasets, namely CIFAR10, GTSRB, SVHN, and FashionMNIST.
-We only present the results for CIFAR10 and GTSRB here, and the full version is attached in appendix.
-As shown in Table 1, by testing on the victim model's test dataset, we found that the substitute model trained by our method achieved a similar classification accuracy to the victim model, which implies that it has successfully learned the classification function of the victim model.
-In terms of computational cost, our method achieved comparable or even better computational efficiency than the victim model, far exceeding the baseline, indicating that our method successfully learned the victim model's output strategy.
-Our method's CLO also significantly exceeds the baseline, indicating a stronger consistency in output behavior between our substitute model and the victim model.
+As shown in Table \ref{table: experiments on performance}, we first evaluated the effectiveness of baselines and our approach on four datasets.
+Through testing on the victim model's test dataset, we found that the extracted model trained by our method always achieves the closest accuracy to the victim model.
+This implies that our method can effectively learn the classification functionality of the victim model.
+In terms of computational efficiency, our method incurs a comparable computational cost to the victim model, significantly lower than all baseline methods.
+For instance, with the VGG on CIFAR10, our method incurs only a 4\% additional computational overhead compared to the victim model, while the three baseline methods introduce computational overheads that are 10 times, 14 times, and 11 times greater than ours.
+Moreover, our method's CLO also significantly exceeds all baseline methods, indicating a stronger consistency in output behavior between our extracted model and the victim model.
+These experimental results fully demonstrate that our method can successfully learn the output strategies of the victim model.